-4.5 Notifications, etc. to be final
+4.8 Notifications, etc. to be final

-All notifications, opinions, determinations, certificates, calculations, quotations and decisions given, expressed, made or obtained for the purposes of the provisions of this Condition 4, whether by the Reset Reference Banks (or any of them) or the Agent Bank or the Trustee (or an agent on its behalf), will (in the absence of manifest error) be binding on the Issuer, the Trustee, the Agent Bank and all Securityholders and (in the absence of wilful default and fraud) no liability to the Issuer or the Securityholders shall attach to the Reset Reference Banks (or any of them), the Agent Bank or, if applicable, the Trustee in connection with the exercise or non-exercise by it of its powers, duties and discretions under this Condition.
+All notifications, opinions, determinations, certificates, calculations, quotations and decisions given, expressed, made or obtained for the purposes of the provisions of this Condition 4, whether by the Reset Reference Banks (or any of them) or the Agent Bank or the Trustee (or an agent on its behalf), will (in the absence of manifest error) be binding on the Issuer, the Trustee, the Agent Bank and all Securityholders and (in the absence of wilful default and fraud) no liability to the Issuer or the Securityholders shall attach to the

+Reset Reference Banks (or any of them), the Agent Bank or, if applicable, the Trustee in connection with the exercise or non-exercise by it of its powers, duties and discretions under this Condition 4.

-4.6 Calculation of interest
+4.9 Calculation of interest

-The amount of interest payable in respect of a Security for any period shall be calculated (subject to Conditions 2.2 (Solvency Condition), 4.1 (Cancellation of interest) and 5.1 (Loss absorption)) by the Principal Paying Agent by:
+The amount of interest payable in respect of a Security for any period shall be calculated (subject to Conditions 2.2 (Solvency Condition), 4.1 (Optional cancellation of interest), 4.2 (Mandatory cancellation of interest), 4.3 (Other mandatory cancellation of interest), and 5.1 (Loss absorption)) by the Principal Paying Agent by:

-- 4.6.1 applying the applicable Rate of Interest to the Prevailing Principal Amount of such Security; - 4.6.2 where applicable multiplying the product thereof by the Day Count Fraction; and - 4.6.3 rounding the resulting figure to the nearest cent (half a cent being rounded upwards).
+- 4.9.1 applying the applicable Rate of Interest to the Prevailing Principal Amount of such Security; - 4.9.2 where applicable multiplying the product thereof by the Day Count Fraction; and - 4.9.3 rounding the resulting figure to the nearest cent (half a cent being rounded upwards).